UC IRVINE ADMINISTRATIVE POLICIES AND PROCEDURES

 - Use of the University’s Name and the Campus Names by non-affiliated organizations and groups is prohibited.

-- All commercial use of the Campus Names, the UC Irvine Seal, and the Trademarks, including the manufacture and/or distribution of all Merchandise, is permitted only by license or authorization.
-All Merchandise must be distributed through the UC Irvine Bookstore or by authorized licensees.
+- All commercial use of the Campus Names, the UCI Seal, and the Trademarks, including the manufacture and/or distribution of all Merchandise, is permitted only by license or authorization.
+All Merchandise must be distributed through the UCI bookstore or by authorized licensees.

-- Manufacture and distribution of all commercial products bearing the University’s Name and/or the Unofficial UC Seal is governed by the Office of the President and cannot be authorized by the UC Irvine campus.
+- Manufacture and distribution of all commercial products bearing the University’s Name and/or the Unofficial UC Seal is governed by the Office of the President and cannot be authorized by the UCI campus.

 - Commercial vendors and distributors must receive their Merchandise from a licensed manufacturer.

-- On-campus sales of Merchandise are the exclusive right of the UC Irvine Bookstore.
+- On-campus sales of Merchandise are the exclusive right of the UCI bookstore.

-- Campus departments and business units may not conduct sales of Merchandise, either directly or through a third party except under certain conditions (e.g., sales of department T-shirts) and with prior written permission of the Vice Chancellor, Planning & Budget or an administrator delegated this authority.
+- Campus departments and business units may not conduct sales of Merchandise, either directly or through a third party except under certain conditions (e.g., sales of department T-shirts) and with prior written permission of the Vice Chancellor-Planning & Budget or Director-Campus Assets.

-- University-controlled funds may be used to purchase Merchandise only from the UC Irvine Bookstore or licensed manufacturers, vendors or distributors.
+- University-controlled funds may be used to purchase Merchandise only from the UCI bookstore or licensed manufacturers, vendors or distributors.

-Any suspected unauthorized use of the University’s Name, the Official UC Seal, the Unofficial UC Seal, the UC Irvine Seal, the Campus Names or the Trademarks, or uses otherwise contrary to this policy should be reported to the Director-Trademark and Licensing or Vice Chancellor-Planning and Budget.
+Any suspected unauthorized use of the University’s Name, the Official UC Seal, the Unofficial UC Seal, the UCI Seal, the Campus Names or the Trademarks, or uses otherwise contrary to this policy should be reported to the Director-Campus Assets or Vice Chancellor-Planning & Budget.
 The name University of California is the property of the State of California under the Education Code, Section 92000 and unauthorized use for commercial or non-commercial purposes is a violation of Section 92000 and considered a misdemeanor under State law.